dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 for the traffic stored within the Block and then various arrays of common data collectively called the Block Tables.
 This is then followed by an array of the Query/Response data items detailing the queries and responses stored within the Block.
-The array of Query/Response data items is in turn followed by the Address/Event Counts data items (an array of per-client counts of particular IP events) and then Malfomed Message data itmes (an array of malformed messages that stored in the Block).
+The array of Query/Response data items is in turn followed by the Address/Event Counts data items (an array of per-client counts of particular IP events) and then Malformed Message data items (an array of malformed messages that stored in the Block).

 The exact nature of the DNS data will affect what block size is the best fit,